UCDglobalchange/gdstem/model.md

 ## Model Code

 GDSTEM is under active development.
-The current development version includes substantial advances beyond the version used for the Global Carbon Budget 2025 simulations.
-A public release of the current GDSTEM source code will be made available as model development and evaluation progress.
+A public release of the current model source code is planned following completion of the ongoing model development, calibration, and evaluation.

 ---